ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 }
 ```

-This is possibly the most simple search request the search API is capable of expressing.
+This is a simple search request in the search API format.

-The request payload will be refurred to as "the instance".

-The JSON instance is an object, and is required to have a `meta` and `query` object.
+The JSON instance (or payload) is an object, and is required to have a `meta` and `query` object.

 ### Meta object